Low Pay, High Skill: The Economics of Prison Labour in Telangana

 - Rehabilitative and Psychological Benefits Drive Participation: Research suggests that engaging in vocational training and work fosters skill development, boosts self-esteem, and reduces mental health issues like anxiety, potentially lowering recidivism rates, though evidence is mixed and depends on program quality.

-- Societal Reintegration Faces Challenges: While labour programs promote pro-social behaviours and challenge stigmas, persistent issues like outdated equipment, low pay, and post-release discrimination hinder full success, with experts calling for better corporate partnerships and public awareness.
+- Societal Reintegration Faces Challenges: While labour programs promote pro-social behaviours and challenge stigmas, persistent issues like outdated equipment, low pay, and post-release discrimination hinder complete success, with experts calling for better corporate partnerships and public awareness.

 - Controversy Around Exploitation vs. Empowerment: Views differ on whether prison labour exploits inmates as a cheap workforce or genuinely aids rehabilitation; evidence leans toward benefits when programs are voluntary and well-structured, but overcrowding and inadequate support in Indian prisons complicate this.